bibanon/bibanon/Nuzlocke-Challenge.md

 The author posted his webcomics to /v/ for a while, before moving on to his own website.

 He then came back in a reunion thread, but I'll have to look for that.
+Unfortunately, it seems to have been Chanarchive, and thus irrevocably lost.

 ## Sources